Friends of Alalay directly supports the Alalay Foundation in its work in Santa Cruz de la Sierra, Bolivia.

 - Firstly, street workers talk and play with them on the streets, building up trust and a relationship with the children and encouraging them to come to Alalay.

-- Finally, aged roughly 15, they return to the welcome houses to continue schooling and start vocational training – previous courses have included: car mechanics, computer programming, nursing, beauty, business and management, woodworking and textile work.
+- Finally, aged roughly 15, they continue/finish schooling and start vocational training – previous courses have included: car mechanics, computer programming, nursing, beauty, business and management, woodworking and textile work.
 They are encouraged to seek jobs or go on to further education such as university.

 Alalay is run by a small number of Bolivians (many of whom are infrequently paid by the charity, since the priority is to feed the children, and have other jobs to supplement their incomes) with occasional help from students and other volunteers from various parts of the World.
 There are also psychologists and social workers at the centres.